Webinar: Environmental Racism – A Story of Colonization and Ecocide

 We are at a point in a global climate crisis that cannot be undone by household recycling and green cleaning supplies.
 Indigenous leaders and climate activists around the world are leading the movement to stop corporations and other entities that engage in ecocide.

-Right now West Moberly First Nations are standing up to the Site C Dam on their territory and Grassy Narrows is dealing with mercury contamination of their land and water.
-Both are examples of ecocide that have deep and long term environmental consequences.
-Join us next Wednesday to learn more from leaders on the frontlines.
+Right now Grassy Narrows is dealing with mercury contamination of their land and water.
+This example of ecocide has deep and long term environmental consequences.
+Watch the video to learn more from leaders on the frontlines.